 Here are some things to keep in mind as you choose the right plan for your needs:

 The higher the level of benefits that a plan offers, the higher the premium.
-Bronze level plans will have the lowest premiums and Platinum level plans the highest.
+Bronze level plans have the lowest premiums and Platinum level plans the highest.
 Generally, the more you pay in monthly premiums, the more the plan pays toward your health care costs when you receive health care services.

 Analyze all the numbers closely when comparing plans.
 The metal levels will help you compare them more easily.

 This is a fixed flat fee for a health service or a medication.
 Most plans will include copays and the amounts will vary.
-Cigna's Gold level plans have slightly lower copays compared to Cigna's Bronze and Silver level plans.

 Deductibles and coinsurance

 Deductibles and coinsurance will vary even among plans in the same metal level.
-For example, two Gold level plans may have the same annual out-of-pocket maximum, but different deductible and coinsurance requirements.
+For example, two Gold level plans will have the same annual out-of-pocket maximum, but different deductible and coinsurance requirements.
 Read the benefit descriptions closely so you'll understand what you will be required to pay when you receive medical care.